 26.1 Digital media refers to screen-based media productions made for the internet, mobile devices, or any other new media platform.
-Such productions are considered bargaining unit work, in accordance with section 4.1.
+Such productions are considered bargaining unit work, in accordance with Article 4.1 of this Agreement.

 26.2 Derivative Digital Media Productions